How to applyTo be considered for a Princess Royal Training Award you need to fill in an application and provide evidence to support it.

 We provide a range of support options throughout the application process including virtual workshop sessions, one-to-one calls and email support.

-New in 2021 we are also offering you the chance to submit an early draft of your application for some feedback.
+In 2021 we began offering the chance to submit an early draft of your application for some feedback.
 If you can get a draft version of your application to us by 1 March, an Assessor will provide some feedback which you can implement into your final application.

 Getting help with your application